Logo PyPlate

 PyMaker - Create the project

-Before you do anything, you should take a look at the 'conf.py' file in '~/.local/share/pyplate/conf'.
+Before you do anything, you should take a look at the 'conf.py' file in '~/.config/pyplate/conf'.
 This file contains A LOT of information that is used when creating/building a project.
 Most of these are string values and file/folder names used in the program, which you are free to change.
-PyPlate does not yet support i18n/l10n for itself (meaning any strings in this file will not be i18n'ed), but that may be included at a later date.

 This file also contains some functions that are run at various times during creating/building the project, such as before/after creating a project, before/after building a project, etc. These functions have been extended to the config file so you don't have to do a lot of mucking around in the source code, but be sure to take a look at those too.